-- A multiplicity constraint on a role, R, that connects an association type, A, with a class, C, is a range specification of the form n..m attached to R, where n ≥ 0 is a nonnegative integer and m is either the symbol or an integer ≥ n. - The range gives the lower and upper bounds on the number of objects of class C that can be connected by means of an association of type A to any given set of objects that are attached to the other ends of the association (one object for each end).
+- A multiplicity constraint on a role, R, that connects an association type, A, with a class, C, is a range specification of the form n..m attached to R, where $n \ge 0$ is a nonnegative integer and m is either the \ symbol or an integer $\ge n$ . - The range gives the lower and upper bounds on the number of objects of class C that can be connected by means of an association of type A to any given set of objects that are attached to the other ends of the association (one object for each end). - UML multiplicity vs. E-R cardinality constraints - For binary relationships, the range specification in UML and E-R appear on the opposite ends of the association/relationship.